Skip to Content

 The Sam Summers Hut!

-Sam Summers Hut was home to the Summers family and was built in the 1930s by Sam himself.
+The Sam Summers Hut was home to the Summers family and was built in the 1930s by Sam himself.
 Sam lived out here with his family while mining for gold.
 Gold mining was huge in the area between 1860 and 1930 with gold being the reason Queenstown became a popular place back then.
 In fact, Queenstown was once called “The Camp” because it was a mining camp (how original.)

 You can enter the historic hut owned by the DOC and check out the inside where you’ll find the fireplace.
 Much of the hut has been preserved and you used to be able to stay in the hut for free but since 2021 you are no longer allowed to, it’s only available for day use.
-Personally, the hut is a little run down for my liking, and visiting for the day is more than enough!
-You’ll know what I mean when you see it in person (or the photo below!)

-Be sure to read the information signs around the hut as it explains lots more about Sam Summers and the area.
+Be sure to read the information signs around the hut, as it explains lots more about Sam Summers and the area.

 The waterfall near the Sam Summers Hut